Create Online Course

 Once you’ve clarified your learning goals and objectives, you can then create a bulleted list of points you want to make and questions to address in each lesson.

-When you’re done, you’ll have a clear high-level overview of your course, and know exactly what each lesson will cover.
+When you’re done, you’ll have a clear high-level overview of your course, what each lesson will cover, and what order would best suit the needs of your students.

 Perfect Course Platform